avishek-sen-gupta/cobol-rekt/README.md

 A few important notes about this:

 - The ```ReachingConditionDefinitionTask``` performs this work.
-It is also used in the control flow restructuring task (see [this](#control-flowgraph--ast-restructuring-to-eliminate-go-tos)).
+This calculates the actual reaching conditions of all the vertices in an acyclic graph slice.
+Condition-based refinement of conditions has not yet been implemented.
 - This is only applicable to acyclic graphs for the moment.
 Applying this to arbitrary graphs will not give correct results.
 - Since the task requires a graph slice, the ```BuildTranspilerFlowgraphTask``` and the ```GraphSliceTask``` tasks should be run before this.
+This finds the graph slices as mentioned in the paper.
+It uses the instruction flowgraph built by ```BuildTranspilerFlowgraphTask```.

 ### Control Flowgraph / AST Restructuring to eliminate GO TO's

-Experiment based on one of the following:
-- Control Flowgraph Restructuring based on [No More Gotos: Decompilation Using Pattern-Independent Control-Flow Structuring and Semantics-Preserving Transformations](https://www.ndss-symposium.org/wp-content/uploads/2017/09/11_4_2.pdf)
-- AST Restructuring based on [Taming Control Flow: A Structured Approach to Eliminating Goto Statements](https://www.cs.tufts.edu/comp/150FP/archive/laurie-hendren/taming.pdf)
+Experimental AST Restructuring based on [Taming Control Flow: A Structured Approach to Eliminating Goto Statements](https://www.cs.tufts.edu/comp/150FP/archive/laurie-hendren/taming.pdf)

-Several tasks are involved in this.

-- ```GraphSliceTask```: This finds the graph slices as mentioned in the paper.
-It uses the instruction flowgraph built by ```BuildTranspilerFlowgraphTask```.
-- ```ReachingConditionDefinitionTask```: This calculates the actual reaching conditions of all the vertices in an acyclic graph slice.
-Condition-based refinement of conditions has not yet been implemented.
+The ```TreeSmith``` class provides capabilities for the following:
+- Refactoring jumps into conditional jumps which are more easily refactored.
+- Outward transformations of conditional jumps to escape scopes.
+- Eliminating forward and backward jumps to labelled code blocks at the same level.

 [WIP]...